Alcohol Abuse and Addiction

 - Hash oil, the most potent cannabis product, is thick oil obtained from hashish.
 It is also smoked

 Cannabis is usually smoked in hand-rolled cigarettes (known as ‘joints’) or in water pipes (‘bongs’).

 Although cannabis is not a technically addictive substance, its users can still become dependent on its high.
 Cannabis high causes feelings of mild euphoria, relaxation and drowsiness.
-People who use cannabis regularly may start to choose using the drug over life’s other more productive activities, which is characteristic behaviour of a chemically dependent person.
+People who use cannabis regularly may start to choose using the drug over life’s other more productive activities, which is a characteristic behaviour of a chemically dependent person.